This article, and the quotes featuring within it, was originally published in 2017. It has since been updated.

 Bad AI can mean life or death

-Specialist software design and engineering company Aricent one of the pioneers of commercial in the world of artificial intelligence, having provided AI and machine learning expertise to the likes of IBM, Microsoft and Amazon.
-As you would expect, the CTO of the company, Walid Negm, is a huge believer in the technology but believes that organisations need to show responsibility when using it.
-He says businesses need to keep human involvement when it comes to implementing the innovation.
+Specialist software design and engineering company, Aricent, operating as Capgemini Engineering as of April 2021, was one of the pioneers of commercial in the world of AI, having provided AI and machine learning expertise to the likes of IBM, Microsoft and Amazon.
+As you would expect, Capgemini Engineering’s EVP and chief research and innovation officer, Walid Ne gm (formerly CTO at Aricent), is a huge believer in the technology but believes that organisations need to show responsibility when using it.
+He says businesses need to keep human involvement when it comes to implementation.

 "Companies are investing in AI to create experiences that have already raised customer expectations.
 However, AI doesn't just happen.
-For the foreseeable future, businesses will need to be responsible to curate, select, evaluate and fine-tune models that are meant to accurately understand and explain specific situations -- eg recognise what's a dog versus a hot dog or predict the onset of an engine's failure," he says.
+For the foreseeable future, businesses will need to be responsible for curating, selecting, evaluating and fine-tuning models that are meant to accurately understand and explain specific situations; for example, recognise what's a dog versus a hot dog or predict the onset of an engine's failure," he says.

 "However, AI models are only as good as the underlying historical observations used to build them.
-When the data do not accurately represent the real world or are biased in some way, the recommendations, suggestions, and forecasts can quickly run amok.
-The recent failure of the "mushroom-identifying app" highlighted the dangers of bad AI.
+When the data does not accurately represent the real world, or is biased in some way, the recommendations, suggestions, and forecasts can quickly run amok.
+An accident involving an Uber self-driving car highlights the dangers around AI."

-Nick Patience, research vice president of software at 451 Research, says AI will certainly have an impact on jobs but that the most challenging problem will be around data.
+Nick Patience, co-founder of 451 Research, says AI will certainly have an impact on jobs but that the most challenging problem will be around data.
 He explains that companies need to create systems that are transparent and ethical.
 "AI and machine learning-driven applications will initially take over certain tasks - rather than entire jobs - currently performed by humans.
-Initially this will be the most repetitive and mundane tasks.
+Initially, these will be the most repetitive and mundane tasks.
 Over time, though, some jobs will be replaced entirely, in areas such as transportation and retail," he tells IT Pro.

 "There is the danger of bias being baked into machine learning applications at any stage, be it the data, the training of models and or the programming of algorithms.
 Developers and owners of those applications need to guard against this but also make the applications sufficiently transparent so biases can be detected and fixed at whatever stage they occur."

-While artificial intelligence can certainly speed up business processes, that's not to say the technology will be best thing for companies.
-Jane Zavalishina, CEO of Yandex Data Factory, argues that firms will likely struggle to integrate AI systems into existing business operations and humans will still be more capable in other areas, such as common sense and compassion.
+While AI can certainly speed up business processes, that's not to say the technology will be the best thing for companies.
+Jane Zavalishina, Co-Founder of Mechanica AI, argued that firms will likely struggle to integrate AI systems into existing business operations and humans will still be more capable in other areas, such as common sense and compassion.

 "Due to its ability to make better predictions or recommendations for routine decisions, AI will become a natural part of business.
 While we may argue about job automation, task automation is inevitable.
 This leads us to a core challenge: successfully integrating functions, now executed by AI, into the existing business processes," she says.